We are so glad you are here, considering placing an order.

 Who makes your products?

 All our products are made in-house.
 We are a small team based in Las Piñas.
-Everything is made in our workshop in southern Metro Manila, with the help of two sewing circles - one in Batangas and another in Las Piñas.
+Everything is made in our workshop in southern Metro Manila, with the help of two sewing circles.
+We take pride in our relationship with these groups.

 What payment methods are accepted?